OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-03.md

 ## Acts 3:4

-Peter, along with John, looked at him intently and said, “Look at us!”
+Peter, together with John, fixed his gaze on him and said, “Look at us.”

 ## Acts 3:5